[A collaborative post – This article was originally published in April 2021 and has been updated for comprehensiveness.]

 As an ambivert, some people who just know me sometimes get confused with my personality.
 Actually, it’s easy for me to make friends because once I get comfortable I’ll talk a lot – but, at the same time, I also like to enjoy the atmosphere and unconsciously prefer listening to talking.
 When people find out that I didn’t talk at all, they get confused and think that I have something on my mind.

 I just prefer to have a few friends with a positive mindset (who can be my motivator) than having a lot of friends who don’t align with my personality.
-Having friends who can listen to your problems or just have a small talk is very important.
+Having friends who can listen to your problems or just have small talk is very important.
 Not everyone can be a good listener.

-I have one close friend, we met during my university life and it’s been 9 years.
+I have one close friend, we met during my university life and it’s been nine years.
 I feel comfortable when talking about my problems with her – we also have the same lifestyle (ordinary life of single girls lol) so I like to hang out with her.

 Visit your favorite places